ericsua/AnnotationPlatformLUS-Next.js14/README.md

 # AnnotationPlatformLUS
-Web platform for the annotation of LUS data, built in React and NodeJS
+Web platform for the annotation of LUS data, built in React+TypeScript and NodeJS